 |Figure 17 - The delegate property of the UIImagePickerControllerDelegate class|

-So bottom line, we need to implement both of these protocols on our delegate object.
+So bottom line, you need to implement both of these protocols on the delegate object.

-Although you can make any object the delegate for the image picker controller, it's typical to make the view controller the delegate object.
+Although you can make any object the delegate for an image picker controller, it's typical to make the view controller the delegate object.
 Let's do that now as outlined in the following steps.

-- Near the top of the header file, click to the right of the line that begins with @interface;
+- Near the top of the code file in the second line of code, click to the right of the "r" in UITableViewController (and before the opening curly brace).

 - We could put the code that implements the protocol on this same line, but it's easier to read if we add it on a second line.
-To do this, press return and then tab to indent the code a bit;
+To do this, first type a comma, then press return and then tab to indent the code a bit.

 - Next, type the code shown in Figure 18.
 This code between angled brackets tells the world (because it's in the public header file) that the WriteReviewViewController class implements the UIImagePickerControllerDelegate and UINavigationControllerDelegate protocols;